xungeer203/monopoly/readme.md

-i try to make a game as Monolopy
+I try to make a game as Monolopy

+1. find pictures.
+2. make codes.